 The Town of Rye Sewer Commission is responsible for the administration, billing, operation and maintenance of the Rye Sewer District.
-There are three commissioners, currently Peter Kasnet (2015), David Adams (2016) and David Kohlhase (2014).
 The Commission also administers the billing and operation of Adams Mobile Home Park sewer system on Lafayette Road in Rye which is connected to the City of Portsmouth sewer system.
 Inspections at the three pumping stations are performed daily to insure the system is operating properly.
 Station maintenance is contracted out to the Town of Hampton as the Town of Rye wastewater collection system discharges to the Town of Hampton and is treated at Hampton's WWTP.